What to tell us

 You and the other parent get back together

 We’ll end the suspension once you’ve been together for 6 months.
-The receiving parent can ask us to end it sooner.
+This means your child support case will end.
+The receiving parent can ask us to end the case sooner.
 We may do this when you’ve met the reasons for ending an assessment and we can accept the relevant application or agreement.

 Read more about ending a child support assessment.

 If you separate during the 6 month suspension period, either of you can ask us to restart child support.
 Payments will start from your new separation date.

 If you separate after 6 months, you’ll need to apply for a new child support assessment.

 You should do this within 13 weeks of separating.
 If not, you’ll only get the base rate of Family Tax Benefit Part A.

 You need to tell us if you have a child with a new partner.
 Dependent children other than the children in your child support assessment may be taken into account.